matthew16253/matthew16253/README.md

 - 👋 Hi, I’m @matthew16253
-- 👀 I’m interested in making low-level style programs and libraries for C++
+- 👀 I’m interested in making low-level style programs and libraries for c++
-- Currently I am working on making a calculator, including an OpenGL GUI library and a (partially) custom math library to support runtime types.
+- Currently I am working on making a functioning accurate RISC-V based emulator in c++

 <!---
 matthew16253/matthew16253 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.